kousuke-nakano/turbogenius/README.md

 # How to contribute

-Please do not directory push the changes to `devel` branch.
+Please do not directly push your changes to `main` and `devel` branch.
-Please create a pull request on GitHub from your forked repository or a new branch (e.g. devel-#1).
+Please create a pull request on GitHub from your forked repository or a new branch (e.g. `devel-#1`).

 # How to check the version info.